pkeroulas/st2110-toolkit/nmos/README.md

 ~/st2110_toolkit/nmos/node_controller.py localhost rx start
 ```

+## TODO

+* try to apply CAP_NET_BIND_SERVICE capability to be able to listen on port 80
+* FFmpeg should stream HLS to http server

-# Misc
+## Misc

-* Embrionix discovery and registration works only in mdns
+* The current version of Embrionix encapsulator can't discover registry with DNS-SD
-* Riedel client is bugged when patching receivers
+* Riedel Explorer is bugged when patching receivers using IS-05, the issue is reported
+* Riedel Explorer use port 80 only for IS-05
-* port 80 means sudo on Ubunutu 18
+* Binding cpp-nmos connection API to port 80 needs sudo on Ubunutu 18.
-* ffmpeg uses management iface by default except if route was prior added, which requires ./network_setup.sh which means sudo
-* be carefull of the IP exposed by virtual node, it could be mgt IP, the client can be confused
+* be carefull of the IPs exposed by virtual node, it could be mgmt IP, the client can be confused
 * video SDP and audio SDP have to be combined into a single file to work with ffmpeg but it's not allow by ST2110.